(0 items: $0.00)

 You are Here > Wildlife Plants > Wildlife Fruit Trees

 Attention Hunters!
 Don't miss Ty Ty's wildlife tree sale.
-Abundant fruit clusters of apples and pear trees will mature fruit during the fall and feed deer at wildlife food plots, and other forest animals during the winter when food is scarce.
-Pear, crabapple and American native persimmons also offer very late winter food supplies to animals, when no other fruit is available.
-To fatten wildlife animals in the spring, mayhaws will have matured by the end of May, followed by the mulberry tree, a fantastic wildlife fattener, and the native American, wild chickasaw plum tree hedgerows that ripen in May and June.
+Abundant fruit clusters of apples and pear trees will mature fruit for wildlife animals during the fall and seasonally will feed deer at wildlife food plots, and other forest animals and birds during the winter when food is scarce.
+Pear, crabapple and American native persimmons also offer very late winter food supplies to animals, when very little other fruit is available.

-American Wildlife Persimmon Japanese Wildlife Persimmon Wildlife Apple Wildlife Crabapple Wildlife Mayhaws
+American Wildlife Persimmon Tree American Wildlife Persimmon Tree

 USDA Zones 5-10